Join WSCC’s Board of Directors!

 This is why some of our current board members decided to serve:

 I’ve been associated with WSCC for so long that it feels time to take a more responsible position and I enjoy the democratic process of decision-making, especially with a group of like minded people.”
-James Schott, Board Member
+James Schott, former Board Member

 “I love serving on the WSCC board because it’s an active board that isn’t afraid to get our hands dirty.
 I feel like my experience and time really do help make a difference in protecting this place that I love.
 And we have fun together!”
 Kathy Swartz, Treasurer